-Swiss Chard is the colourful star of this installment of the Grow it!
+Swiss Chard is the colorful star of this installment of the Grow it!
 Eat it! series, where we will talk about growing, harvesting, cooking, and eating these highly ornamental greens.

 Chard comes in many colours and is highly decorative in the garden.
 This cool season lover is right at home in the flower garden but it makes such a delicious meal when cooked that you will want to have lots on hand.
 Choose seed varieties like “Bright Lights” or “Rainbow” to make sure you get a selection of neon-like stalk colours.

 Plant chard in full sun from mid spring all the way through summer.
 It will do well overwintering in milder areas although it might not look like much until the following spring.
 Space seeds 12″ apart or closer and thin the small tender plants to add to salads.